 Quantifying the Benefits

 Although you might understand the benefits of the IASP World Congress sessions that interest you, your supervisor may not.
-Therefore, to be most effective in justifying your attendance at IASP World Congress, you need to clearly articulate the connection between your company/organization’s knowledge requirements and the IASP World Congress program.
+Therefore, to be most effective in justifying your attendance at IASP World Congress, you need to clearly articulate the connection between the knowledge requirements of your company or organization and the IASP World Congress program.

 Use the following templates to craft the perfect letter to your supervisor.